imfing/hextra/docs/content/docs/guide/organize-files.md

 ```

 "Reference" will appear as a label in the sidebar with its children listed below.
 Group headings with children include a collapsible toggle.

+This is also a way to expose a folder that has no `_index.md`: declare a group with the desired title and list its child pages explicitly.

 ## Section Navigation